JWock82/Pynite/docs/source/stability.rst

 The P-Delta analysis feature is one tool PyNite provides to help check for this type of instability.
 Additional considerations are usually necessary to capture this behavior, such as material stiffness reductions and notional loads.
+P-Delta analysis is but one piece of the overall picture, which is usually defined by the material's building code.
+PyNite's P-Delta analysis passes AISC's benchmark tests for a rigorous second-order analysis procedure.

 P-Delta analysis and P-little-delta analysis are two different things.
 PyNite can check both with a little help from the user.
 P-little-delta effects can be captured by forcing PyNite to track